ironicbadger/pms-wiki/docs/installation/manual-install.md

 /mnt/disk* /mnt/storage fuse.mergerfs defaults,nonempty,allow_other,use_ino,cache.files=off,moveonenospc=true,dropcacheonclose=true,minfreespace=200G,fsname=mergerfs 0 0
 ```

-Before you reboot, it's a good idea to check that everything mounted as you hoped.
-We can use `df -h` to verify this.
+In order to reload the new fstab entries you've created and check them before rebooting, use `mount -a`.
+Then verify the mount points with `df -h`.

 ```
 root@cartman:~# df -h